why-002/seafoam/README.md

 ---

 ## What it does
-1. It has a few main API endpoints including "/get" and "/set", which accept POST requests for the storage of json data.
+1. It has a few main gRPC endpoints for expected functions such as getting and setting.

 2. It then forwards the updates to the leading node where they are then replicated to every node.